The Ladder of Inference

 Have you ever been accused of "putting 2 and 2 together and making 5," meaning that the other person thinks you have jumped to the wrong conclusion?

 In today's fast-moving world, we are always under pressure to act now, rather than spend time reasoning things through and thinking about the true facts.

 Not only can this lead us to a wrong conclusion, but it can also cause conflict with other people, who may have drawn quite different conclusions on the same matter.

-Especially in a fast business environment, you need to make sure your actions and decisions are founded on reality.
-Similarly, when you accept or challenge other people's conclusions, you need be confident that their reasoning, and yours, is firmly based on the true facts.
-The "Ladder of Inference" helps you achieve this.
+In a fast business environment, you need to make sure that your actions and decisions are founded on reality.
+Likewise, when you accept or challenge other people's conclusions, you need to be confident that their reasoning, and yours, is firmly based on the true facts.
+The "Ladder of Inference" helps you to achieve this.

-Sometimes known as the "Process of Abstraction", this tool helps you understand the thinking steps that can lead you to jump to wrong conclusions, and so helps you get back to hard reality and facts.
+Sometimes known as the "Process of Abstraction," this tool helps you to understand the thinking steps that can lead you to jump to wrong conclusions, and get you back to hard reality and facts.

 Starting at the bottom of the ladder, we have reality and facts.
 From there, we:

 - Experience these selectively based on our beliefs and prior experience.

 - Apply our existing assumptions, sometimes without considering them.

 - Draw conclusions based on the interpreted facts and our assumptions.